vishakha-ramani/inferno-autoscaler/README.md

 ## Description

-The inferno-autoscaler is a Kubernetes controller that performs optimizated autoscaling using the below components:
+The workload-variant-autoscaler is a Kubernetes controller that performs optimizated autoscaling using the below components:

 ![Diagram](docs/diagrams/inferno-WVA-design.png)